gromacs/gromacs/docs/reference-manual/functions/long-range-electrostatics.rst

 :math:`N^2` (or :math:`N^{3/2}` with a slightly better algorithm) and it is therefore not realistic for use in large systems.

+There are two sources of error in the Ewald method.
+One is due to the truncation of the Fourier sum and another is due to the truncation of the direct space interaction at the cut-off.
+If one would use the potential as given by :eq:`eqn. %s <eqntotalcoulomb>`, energy conservation would be violated due to the jump in energy at a direct space cut-off distance.
+To maintain energy conservation, |GROMACS| by default shifts the pair potential in :math:`V_\mathrm{dir}` by a constant such that the potential is zero at the cut-off.
+This shift is also applied with PME.

+In the log file and energy file that :ref:`gmx mdrun` outputs the EWALD/PME energy contributions are reported in two terms.
+The term ``Coulomb (SR)`` contains the :math:`V_\mathrm{dir}` with the constant shift applied minus the reciprocal contribution for excluded atom pairs.
+The term ``Coul. recip.`` contains the reciprocal sum :math:`V_{\mathrm{rec}}`, including contributions of excluded atoms pairs, plus the charge correction :math:`V_0` plus an optional surface correction term that depends on the system dipole.

 Using Ewald
 ^^^^^^^^^^^